 The exam is based on the response to a question prepared by the individual student.
-The questions for the exam are allocated by the drawing of lots.
+The questions for the exam are allocated to students by lottery.
 The response prepared by the individual student must be based on the interdisciplinary group assignment that is part of the common module as well as on the theories and methods specified in the course syllabus.